Skip to Content

 “Moi” — correct pronunciation

 The pronunciation of moi is “mwah”.
 In fact, all words containing the letter combinations “oi” sound like wah.
-This page on Forvo offers several pronunciation samples of moi.
+In the following video, Julien Miquel demonstrates how to say “c’est moi” (it’s me).

-The exact meaning of “moi” is me.
+The precise meaning of “moi” is me.
 Moi is a stressed pronoun.
-This means that the word moi commonly (but not always) is preceded by prepositions such as avec (with), pour (for), sans (without), contre (aginst), sur (on) and chez (at the home or place of).
+This means that the word moi commonly (but not always) is preceded by prepositions such as avec (with), pour (for), sans (without), contre (aginst), sur (on) and chez (at the home or).

 Here are some example sentences where moi appears as a stressed pronoun using the above prepositions.